Listen to “Girls and Women with ADHD: Unique Risks, Crippling Stigma” with Stephen Hinshaw Ph.D.

 - “This man knows his stuff.
 Thank you for your illuminating insights into female ADHD.
 I thoroughly enjoyed learning more.”

 - “Love love love Dr Hinshaw.
 I wish this podcast went on all day!”

 Related recommended resources:

 - What ADHD Looks Like in Girls and Women

 - Self-Test: Could Your Daughter Have ADHD?

 - Sister.
 Wife.
 Mother.
 Living with ADHD.

-Note on audio quality: This podcast is a recording of a webinar series, and the audio has been captured from telephone conversations, not recorded in a studio.
-Register to participate in the live webinars at: www.additude.com/webinars/
+Note on audio quality: This podcast is a recording of a webinar series.
+The audio has been captured from live conversations (sometimes over a telephone), not recorded in a studio.
+Register to participate in the live webinars at: additude.com/webinars/